Materials: (all COE 96)

 Pendants and earrings aren’t big.
 Most people make the mistake of starting out with too big a piece of glass.
 Cut out a SMALL piece for your first pendant – probably no more than 1 ¼” x 1 ¼” for your first piece.

-Remember – with all regular COE96 pieces – cut your thin clear caps so they are SLIGHTLY bigger than the bottoms –
+Remember – with all regular COE96 pieces – cut your thin clear caps so they are SLIGHTLY bigger than the bottoms – as they shrink and wrap in the firing.

 All the glass used in making these jewelry projects should fire in your special glass kiln.
 The kilns in our glass packages were chosen for price and to allow you to plug them into a 120 Volt with a dedicated 20 amp circuit.
 You may want to make sure nothing else is running on that circuit when the kiln is plugged in to it.
 When you buy the kiln with a package from us, I will talk you through your first test fire and first jewelry fire and programming the kiln.